Biranavan-Sritharan/Encryption-Decryption-Programs/README.md

 # Encryption-Decryption-Programs
-Some python projects I made for encrypting and decrypting data using different cryptographic techniques from basic algorithms like Caesar shift to RSA (at some point)
+Some python projects I made for encrypting and decrypting data using different cryptographic techniques from basic algorithms like Caesar shift to more complex algorithms like RSA (at some point)

 NOTE: Just want to mention that comments in these programs aren't exactly industry standard but more to show you my thought process :)